-There is always a lot of talk about sharing the road with motorcyclists, but people often forget to share the road with our semi-trailer drivers. here we review 3 Tips to Drive Safe with Semi-trailers.
+There is always a lot of talk about sharing the road with motorcyclists, but people often forget to share the road with our semi-trailer drivers.
+Here we review 3 Tips on how to drive safe with semi-trailers.

 Semi-trailers have numerous disadvantages on the road that many of us forget.

 - Semi-Trailer’s blind spots are difficult to work around.

 - Always remain a safe distance from the tractor trailer.

 - If you are behind a semi and are unable to see their side view mirrors, they cannot see you either.

 2. Be patient when driving around a large trailer.

 - Tractors are unable to accelerate and slow down as quickly as the average vehicle.

 - They also must maintain specific speeds set out by state and federal guidelines, especially around uneven terrains.

 - Weather is also a big factor in hauling a semi-trailer.